 - Strategic Relationship with Hilton to Develop All-Inclusive Resorts.
-Our strategic alliance with Hilton affords us with the opportunity to leverage our management expertise and obtain access to Hilton's global portfolio of brands and over 103 million Hilton Honors members as of December 31, 2019.
+Our strategic alliance with Hilton affords us with the opportunity to leverage our management expertise and obtain access to Hilton's global portfolio of brands and over 112 million Hilton Honors members as of December 31, 2020.
 During 2018, we successfully converted two of our resorts into three Hilton all-inclusive resorts, with the potential to convert, develop or manage up to an additional eight resorts in certain locations in the Caribbean, Mexico, and South and Central America by 2025.
-Our strategic alliance with Hilton further diversifies our portfolio, enables us to reach more potential guests and greatly reduces our customer acquisition costs. - Experienced Leadership with a Proven Track Record.
-Our senior management team has significant experience in the lodging industry, including operating all-inclusive resorts. - Mr. Wardinski, our Chief Executive Officer has over 30 years of experience in the hospitality industry, founded Playa Hotels & Resorts B.V. (our "Predecessor") and previously was the Chief Executive Officer of two lodging companies: Barceló Crestline Corporation, an independent hotel owner, lessee and manager; and Crestline Capital Corporation, a New York Stock Exchange ("NYSE") listed hotel owner, lessee and manager.
+Our strategic alliance with Hilton further diversifies our portfolio, and we believe enables us to reach more potential guests and reduce our customer acquisition costs. - Advantageous Exposure to Leisure Travel.
+Our beachfront resort portfolio skews our customer mix to be composed of approximately 90% leisure travelers.
+We believe that this concentration positions us to recover faster from the effects of market recessions than many of our lodging peers, as historically the leisure segment of the travel market has tended to rebound faster than the business-oriented segment. - Focus on Safety Measures.
+As we adjust to a new operating environment during the COVID-19 pandemic, we have the luxury of having expansive footprints, numerous dining outlets, and predominantly outdoor and open designs at the majority of our resorts, which provides us flexibility to redesign the layout of our resorts with social distancing and safety precautions in mind.
+Furthermore, we have implemented an enhanced mobile app that incorporates contactless QR codes to augment and facilitate the guest experience at all of our managed properties.
+We have also incorporated safety practices from our brand partners, government agencies and various health experts to develop our Playa Safe StayTM operating protocols.
+We believe that our protocols and the association with globally recognized, responsible brands will be a competitive advantage. - Experienced Leadership with a Proven Track Record.
+Our senior management team has significant experience in the lodging industry, including operating all-inclusive resorts. - Bruce Wardinski, our Chief Executive Officer has over 30 years of experience in the hospitality industry, founded our predecessor ("Predecessor") and previously was the Chief Executive Officer of two lodging companies: Barceló Crestline Corporation, an independent hotel owner, lessee and manager; and Crestline Capital Corporation, a New York Stock Exchange ("NYSE") listed hotel owner, lessee and manager.
 Mr. Wardinski was also the non-executive chairman of the board of directors of Highland Hospitality Corporation, an NYSE-listed owner of upscale full-service, premium limited-service and extended-stay properties.
-Mr. Wardinski held other leadership roles within the industry including Senior Vice President and Treasurer of Host Marriott Corporation (now Host Hotels and Resorts (NYSE: HST)) and various roles with Marriott International, Inc. As of December 31, 2019, approximately 2.3% of our outstanding ordinary shares are beneficially owned by Mr. Wardinski. - Mr. Stadlin, our Chief Operating Officer and Chief Executive Officer of our resort management company, has over 40 years of experience in the hospitality industry and was employed by Marriott International, Inc. for 33 years during which he spent 12 years working on its expansion into Latin America. - Mr. Froemming, our Chief Commercial Officer, has over 23 years of experience in the hospitality industry and spent 10 years as the sales and marketing leader of Sandals Resorts International, leading the growth of its two well-known all-inclusive brands, Sandals and Beaches. - Mr. Hymel, our Chief Financial Officer, has over 17 years of experience working within the hospitality sector.
-He previously served as Senior Vice President and Treasurer of Playa and has worked at Barceló Crestline Corporation and Crestline Capital Corporation, two hotel and resort owners and operators.
+Mr. Wardinski held other leadership roles within the industry including Senior Vice President and Treasurer of Host Marriott Corporation (now Host Hotels and Resorts (NYSE: HST)) and various roles with Marriott International, Inc. As of December 31, 2020, 2.1% of our outstanding ordinary shares are beneficially owned by Mr. Wardinski. - Greg Maliassas, our Chief Operating Officer, has over 20 years of experience in the hospitality and lodging industry.
+Mr. Maliassas previously served as Senior Vice President Operations for the luxury brands of Accor